neetsdkasu/LittleLisp/README.md

 LittleLisp
 ==========

-THis is LISP by JavaScript.
-This is LISP for Turing completeness.
+This is LISP for Turing completeness on JavaScript.
 Contains all 10 keywords, CONS, COND, DEFINE, ATOM, CAR, CDR,LABEL, QUOTE, EQ and LAMBDA.
 All coments are in Japanese.